 Preferences for discussing health worries

-Depending on the health issue, focus group participants were keen to seek help from family or friends:
+Focus group participants expressed a wish to seek help from family or friends:

 “Friends or family.
 They're the only ones or on yourself, I don’t know.
 I don’t want to go and ask someone random one of those types of questions.
 That’s why it’s people that you can trust, someone that’s close to you.” [male focus group participant (FGP)]